 This quick tutorial and accompanying video Trimming Lamb walks you through how to buy, trim, and prepare lamb rib chops using a technique known as frenching.
 Then once you've got that mastered, grab our recipe for Grilled Lamb Chops with bistecca oil and put your new skills to work.

 Learn all about buying and trimming pork ribs — baby backs and spareribs.
-A simple rub and sauce is all your ribs need (check out our recipe for Spicy Dry Rubbed and Grilled Spareribs with bock barbecue sauce.
-For optimum tenderness, roast your ribs prior to grilling them.
-And, for that unmistakable smoked flavor, the ribs must be slow-cooked on the grill over indirect heat with smoldering wood chips.
+A simple rub and sauce is all your ribs need (check out our recipe for Spicy Dry Rubbed and Grilled Spareribs with bock barbecue sauce).

-Learn the indirect approach to grilling with this step-by-step tutorial.
 What is indirect grilling?
-It's bascially a technique that turns your grill into an outdoor oven so you can cook big items, like whole chickens, pork loins, and beef tenderloins, pizza, some vegetables, etc. So the next time you fire up the grill, use this guide, follow these four simple steps, and take the indirect route to perfectly cooked meats, pizza, vegetables, and more.
+It's bascially a technique that turns your grill into an outdoor oven so you can cook big items, like whole chickens, pork loins, pizzas, etc. So the next time you fire up the grill, follow these four simple steps, and take the indirect route to perfectly cooked meats, vegetables, and more.

 Brining is a simple technique that replaces the water in meat and poultry with the brining solution which yields juicier, more flavorful meat.
 With this quick refresher, you'll learn how to make a basic brine so you'll be well on your way to juicy, flavorful meat and poultry in no time.